 Two quick notes on different forms of words from earlier newsletters:

 ‘Conventional’ means way that most people do things.
 If someone is ‘unconventional,’ they often behave in different or unexpected ways.

 Public transit is the buses or subways that help people get from one place to another.

 Getting the whole story: this issue’s reading/listening practice:

 Brilliant Designs to Fit more People in every City

 Follow the Clues (Vocabulary Practice):

-Click herefor the crossword (or right-click to download) and here for the answers.
+Here's the crossword (or right-click to download), and the answers are here.

 Test your Deductions